Hostaway/api/source/index.html.md

 Please notice that:

 - boolean type should be considered as integer 0 or 1 value
-- all time values should be specified in UTC timezone
+- all time values should be specified in UTC timezone (except for `checkInTimeStart`, `checkInTimeEnd` and `checkOutTime` fields of Listing object, which have to be specified in listing's local timezone)
 - all country code values are `ISO 3166-2` standard

 ## Standard Response